koka-lang/koka/readme.md

    `> cd koka`

 3. Install any needed Node libraries using the Node package manager:

    `> npm install`

 4. Finally, build the compiler and run the Koka interactive environment:

-   `> npm run repl`
+   `> npm run interactive`

    You can type ``npm run help`` to see an overview of all make targets.